 Bolide.
 An extremely bright meteor, having an apparent magnitude of −14 or brighter.
 For comparison, a bit brighter than a full moon.

 Comet.
-A small icy body in Solar System composed of a loose collections of ice, dust and rock, usually on a highly eccentric elliptical orbit, that produces a tail and coma as it nears the Sun.
+A small icy body in Solar System composed of a loose collection of ice, dust and rock, usually on a highly eccentric elliptical orbit, that produces a tail and coma as it nears the Sun.
 Most comets reside in the outer Solar System, but not all.

 Fall.
 A meteorite that is recovered subsequent to a meteor being observed during transit through the atmosphere, or eyewitness accounts of an observed impact on the ground.
 Most recovered meteorites are falls.
 They are highly sought-after by scientists because they are fresh and unaltered and therefore provide important information about the composition of other bodies in the Solar System.